 B. "Tackling."
 A play will be ruled over when a defensive player pulls the flag of the offensive player with possession of the ball or the ball carrier's flag falls off of its own accord.
 The spot of the ball is determined by the location of the ball when the flag is pulled.
 The defensive player must play the flag rather than the man.
 Running or pushing a ball carrier out of bounds is prohibited.
 No defensive player shall hold, push or run through the ball carrier.
-Any action against the runner other than merely pulling his flag shall be deemed unnecessary roughness.
-A defensive player shall not deliberately pull an offensive player's flag unless that offensive player has possession of the ball; doing so shall be ruled unsportsmanlike conduct by the offending defensive player.
+Any action against the runner other than merely pulling his flag shall be deemed Unnecessary Roughness.
+A defensive player shall not deliberately pull an offensive player's flag unless that offensive player has possession of the ball; doing so shall be ruled Unsportsmanlike Conduct by the offending defensive player.
 The defender cannot "strip" the ball from the ball carrier or otherwise attempt to cause a fumble.
-If the defense causes a fumble by making contact with a ball carrier, no change of possession will result from the fumble even though the defense gains possession of the ball before the ball makes contact with the ground.
+If the defense causes a fumble by making contact with a ball carrier, no change of possession will result from the fumble even though the defense gains possession of the ball makes contact with the ground.

 The objective of a defender rushing the passer should be to pull the passer's flags.
-Any attempt by the defender to deter, "block" or "bat" down a pass which results in above-the-shoulders contact or contact to the passer's arm, between the defender and the passer, will result in an automatic unnecessary roughness penalty.
+Any attempt by the defender to deter, "block" or "bat" down a pass which results in above-the-shoulders contact or contact to the passer's arm, between the defender and the passer, will result in an automatic Unnecessary Roughness penalty.

 C. Defensive Line Play.
-The defensive players lined up along the line of scrimmage eligible to immediately rush may not initiate contact with the center or cross the line of scrimmage through the splits between the offensive center and guards.
+The defensive players lined up along the line of scrimmage eligible to immediately rush may not initiate contact with the center or cross the line of scrimmage through the splits between the offensive center and guards (the "A" gap).
 (This rule does not prohibit the defensive tackles from electing not to cross the line of scrimmage and instead electing to move laterally into the gap between the center and guards along the defensive line of scrimmage).
 Players eligible to rush may spin or use their hands to attempt to avoid a blocker while rushing, but may not use forearms, straight arms, elbows or head slaps to rush.
 Defensive players shall not attempt to "bull rush" or run through an offensive blocker.

 D. Ball Carriers.
 The ball carrier may not attempt to "run through" a defensive player.
 Rather, the ball carrier must attempt to evade the tackler.
 Spinning will be allowed, as will jumping in order to change direction or before proceeding out of bounds.
 However, jumping over a defender is not allowed at any time, nor is head first diving.
 Should either of these actions occur, the ball carrier will be deemed down at the spot of the foul.
 During the normal course of play, the ball carrier will be deemed down at the spot where the ball was located at the time that his or her flag was pulled or fell off.
 A player whose flags have fallen off or been pulled before he gains possession of the ball will be down at the spot where the player first gains possession of the ball.
 If a player without a flag handles the ball, it becomes dead immediately at the spot that the player gains possession.
-No stiff-arming, hand slapping, flag guarding or other attempts to interfere with the defensive player's right to grab the flag are allowed.
+No stiff-arming, hand slapping, flag guarding or other attempts to interfere with the defensive player's right to grab the flag are allowed - if called, the ball will be spotted where the infraction occurred as if the flag was pulled, and the down is considered over (no additional penalty).